Skip to main menu Skip to content Skip to footer

 Besides preparing your children, sometimes it’s necessary to prepare your relatives so they know what to expect.
 “A child who has behavior difficulties at school is going to have them at grandma’s house,” warns Dr. Dickstein, “so make sure their expectations are realistic.
 As a parent you never want to put your children in a situation where they’re set up to fail.”

 Dr. Dickstein also recommends putting a moratorium on criticizing.
 “Warn family members about sensitive topics in the same way you’d warn people in advance that your child has a nut allergy,” advises Dr. Dickstein.
-If you have a body-conscious teen, no one should chide her for taking seconds on mashed potatoes.
+If you have a body-conscious teen, no one should chide them for taking seconds on mashed potatoes.
 If your brother doesn’t believe ADHD is real, now isn’t the time to discuss it.

 Plan ahead for some peace and quiet